cisco-outshift-ai-agents/caipe-workshop-mars-colony/402-mission8.md

-# Mission Check 6 — Assemble with idpbuilder
+# Mission Check 8 — Run CAIPE with AGNTCY SLIM

 Use idpbuilder to package the stack (images, manifests, configs).